kshedden/case_studies/methods/factor-overview.md

 [GG^T]_{ii} = q^{-1}n\cdot {\rm var}(P^c_{:,i}).
 $$

+It follows that the angle between two category scores, say in columns $i$ and
+$j$ of the Burt matrix, is proportional to the correlation coefficient between the column profiles $P^c_i$ and $P^c_j$.

-Thus, a category point lies further from the origin if the column profiles are not close to being constant vectors.
+In addition, a category point lies further from the origin if the column profiles are not close to being constant vectors.
 These are the column profiles that most strongly influence the MCA fit.